grammarware/slps/topics/exercises/README.txt

-b3       - folding over expressions for B in Haskell nb1	 - abstract syntax for NB in Prolog nb2	 - semantics and types for NB in Prolog nb3      - parsing NB in Haskell nb4      - folding over expressions for NB in Haskell
+b3       - folding over expressions for B in Haskell nb1	 - abstract syntax for NB in Prolog nb2	 - semantics and types for NB in Prolog nb3      - parsing and folding NB in Haskell

 lambda1	 - lambda calculus abstract and concrete syntax in Prolog lambda2	 - lambda caclulus with Church numbers